-To disable call forwarding, touch the Disable button when you’re given the opportunity to type a forwarded phone number.
+To disable call forwarding, touch the Disable icon when you’re given the opportunity to type a forwarded phone number (refer to Step 6).

 Some Android phones are forced to use the forwarding methods provided by the cellular provider rather than by the Android operating system.
-For example, in the United States, using Verizon as your cellular provider, the call forwarding options work as described in the following table.
+For example, the cellular provider Verizon in the United States, uses the call forwarding options described in the table.

 |To Do This||Input First Number||Input Second Number|

 So, to forward all calls to (714) 555-4565, you input *727145554565 and touch the green Phone icon on your Android phone.
 You hear only a brief tone after dialing, and then the call ends.
 After that, any call coming into your phone rings at the other number.